How to Become a Certified Translator in UAE

 Annual License Renewal

 MOJ translator licenses require annual renewal.
 This involves paying renewal fees and confirming continued eligibility.
-Keep your residency valid and your professional record clean to ensure smooth renewals.
+Keep your residency valid and your professional record clean for smooth renewals.

 Building Your Practice